qiuyue1993/Notes/VQA/Important Approaches/Models with explicit reasoning module.md

 - Reasoning: firstly, a small number of ground truth question-program pairs for direct supervision; Then, REINFORCE to fine-tune the parser

 ### Experiments
 #### Data-Efficient, Interpretable Reasoning
+*Dataset*
+- CLEVR

+*Experiment Ablations*
+- Numbers of ground-truth programs used for pretraining
+- Question-answer pairs for REINFORCE

+*Evaluation Aspects*
+- The correctness of the answer
+- How well the proposed method recovers the underlying program

+*Results*

+- The proposed NS-VQA outperform other methods on all five question types

+- The proposed NS-VQA outperforms the IEP baseline even with a weaker supervision
+- While trained on 500 annoated programs, NS-VQA achieved about 88% program accuracy vs. IEP (recovers half of the programs for 9K annoated programs)
+- NS-VQA achieved almost perfect on answer accuracy and program accuracy while trained with 9K programs
+- Comparing with MAC, NS-VQA need 270 programs (MAC do not need annoated programs), but requires fewer question-answer pairs to train
+- NS-VQA requires minimal memory for offline question answering

+*Training*
+- First pretrain the question parser on **270 annotated programs** sampled across the 90 question templates
+- Run REINFORCE on all the question-answer pairs

 #### Generalizing to Unseen Attribute Combinations
+*Dataset*
+- CLEVR-CoGenT: consisted of split A and B in which objects have opposite colors
+- 70K imaes and 700K questions for training
+- 15K images and 150K questions for evaluation and testing

+*Results*
+- The vanilla NS-VQA trained purely on split A does not generalize as well as SOTA
+- After fine-tune the attribute recognition network (does not fine-tune on questions or progrms), the NS-VQA performs well generalization ablility.

 #### Generalizing to Questions from Humans
+*Dataset*
+- CLEVR-Humans

+*Results*
+- Outperforms IEP by a **considerable margin** under **small amount of annotated programs**

 #### Extending to New Scene Context
+*Dataset*
+- Objects and scenes are taken from minecraft world
+- Each image consists of 3 to 6 objects, each object is sampled from 12 entities
+- Generate diverse questions and programs based on the objects' categorical and spatial attributes
+- Differences with CLEVR: a larger set of 3D objects with richer image content and visual appearance; questions involve hierarchical attributes

+*Results*
+- Reasoning on Minecraft generally requires weaker initial program signals
+- Most of the wrong answers are due to errors in perceiving heavily occluded objects

 ### Comments
 - Building structured representations for scenes and sentence meanings in ways that generalize to truly novel situations remains a challenge.